 Even seemingly obvious precautionary steps are often not taken by many people, so if you know someone living in a hurricane zone, please share my Hurricane Season Tip with them, especially if they are new to living in the potential path of a hurricane.

 Time is of the essence

-Questions to ask yourself: Can you do the work yourself?
+Certain non-salvageable (non-dryable) building materials will need to be torn out and removed.
+Questions you need to ask yourself: Can you do the work yourself?
 Do you have family or friends who can help you?
 Or who may be willing to do it for you?
-Do you have the tools and experience needed to do the tear-out and drying safely in DIY fashion?
+Do you have the tools and experience needed to do the tear-out and drying safely in a DIY fashion?

 If the answers to these questions are “no”, then research water damage restoration contractors in your area.
-During “regular” times, they will be able to answer questions you may have, and if not, they probably aren’t a good match for you.
+During regular, non-disaster times, they should be willing to answer questions you may have, and if not, they probably aren’t a good match for you.
 Make sure to ask for references and then check them out.